zvansom/mongoose-practice/readme.md

 * Fork and clone this repo - we'll be turning this in!
 * First things first - read through the code you're already being given!
     * Route stubs are already in `index.js`, `museums.js`, and `pieces.js`.
 Some inline hints are provided for you.
+    * All your routes and EJS files exist already - your job is just to make it all functional with real data!
 * Next make your models.
 Refer to in-class examples, and modify them to fit your needs.
 See below section for model requirements.
 * Create forms that post data to your server for each collection
 * Implement adding a museum or a piece to your database